 The initial rental contract with The Young Americans College of the Performing Arts will be for the first year.
-The lease term will commence July 28, 2018 and end April 13, 2019.
-Students will be required to have a cosigner regardless of age.
+The lease term will commence July 27, 2019 and end April 15, 2020.

-If for any reason a student needs break this lease, they will be responsible for finding another eligible Young American to take your place, who will then sign a separate replacement lease with The Young Americans College of the Performing Arts.
+If for any reason a student needs break this lease, they will be responsible for finding another eligible Young American to take their place, who will then sign a separate replacement lease with The Young Americans College of the Performing Arts.